 Early Childhood Studies, Bachelor of Science

-All Early Childhood majors must choose at least one of the following options.
-These options emphasize the roles and responsibilities of all early childhood professionals and the knowledge and skills needed to be an effective leader and advocate.
-The BS in Early Childhood Studies also serves as a foundation to pursue advanced degrees in early childhood education, psychology, and the human services.
+All Early Childhood majors must choose one of the following options: Early Care and Education or Teacher Certification PreK-Grade 3.
+Early Childhood Studies majors who are near the end of their program may choose a Contract Option if the circumstances warrant it.
+The degree program emphasizes the roles and responsibilities of all early childhood professionals and the knowledge and skills needed to be an effective leader and advocate.
+The BS in Early Childhood Studies also serves as a foundation to pursue advanced degrees in early childhood education, psychology, allied health professions, and the human services.

 In order for Early Childhood Studies majors to participate in field experiences in diverse settings that are essential for their development as early childhood professionals, students must be willing and able to travel outside of the Plymouth area beyond walking distances.
 Early Childhood Studies majors should plan for and be able to provide their own transportation by the junior year.